OSU-Net/cyder/docs/api/intro_outline.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 Querying Related Fields
 ~~~~~~~~~~~~~~~~~~~~~~~
 Basic queries are not only limited to top-level fields.
-As you may have noticed in the previous example, CNAME records (and others) have a field titled ``views`` which has its contents enclosed with brackets.
+Sometime it is desirable to search based on related fields.

 ~~~~~~~~~~~~~~~~~~~~~~
 Filtering by Container